-Leaves of absence are granted for one semester or one year; application forms and information are available from the office of the School of Nursing Registrar.
-Leaves must be approved by the specialty director and the Associate Dean for Academic Programs.
-The student files a Change in Program form and exchanges the regular Identification Card for a special Leave of Absence Identification Card.
+Leaves of absence are granted for one semester or one year.
+Application forms are available from the office of the School of Nursing Registrar.
+Leaves must be approved by the academic adviser and the Associate Dean for Academic Programs.
+Leaves of absence are counted in the total time taken to complete the degree.
+Since the program runs year around, students must take a leave of absence for any semester they are not in attendance.
+The student files a Change in Program form and exchanges the regular identification card for a special Leave of Absence identification card.
 At the end of the leave of absence, the student must notify the Registrar in writing of the intent to return or not return.
 A student failing to register at the conclusion of the stated leave period will be withdrawn from the University and must reapply for admission unless the leave is extended by the Associate Dean for Academic Programs.
 Those without authorized leave who do not register are dropped from the rolls and are not considered students.
 If they wish to resume graduate study, they must reapply for admission.